MichaelODeli/py_ping-graph/README.md

 - [in dev] Set your own timeout param
 ____
 ## How to use?
-You must -следовать указаниям- by program in your console.
+You must follow directions by program in your console.
 In end of the test, program will show you window with Ping Graph.
-You can save image of graph on your PC
+You can save image of graph on your PC.